scottshambaugh/monaco/template/README.md

 ```
 sim = template_monte_carlo_sim()
 sim.__dict__
-sim.mccases[0].__dict__
+sim.cases[0].__dict__
-sim.mcinvars['flipper'].__dict__
+sim.invars['flipper'].__dict__
 ```
 * It turns out that Alex is a cheater and flips the weighted coin, while Sam doesn't know and flips a fair 50-50 coin.
 Try changing the sim so that it runs this scenario.
-Hint: try adding a second fair coin as an `MCInVar`, and changing which gets selected in the `template_preprocess` function based on the flipper.
+Hint: try adding a second fair coin as an `InVar`, and changing which gets selected in the `template_preprocess` function based on the flipper.
 What is the correlation now between the flipper and getting Heads on the coin?
 * Try changing the simulation and the functions so that instead of a weighted coin, you are rolling a 6-sided die.
-* Add more dice as `MCInVar`s so that you have a total of 5.
+* Add more dice as `InVar`s so that you have a total of 5.
 Edit the postprocessing function to answer the following questions:
   * What are the odds of a one-roll Yahtzee?
 (All 5 dice showing the same number)
   * What is the histogram of the sum of all 5 dice?